Department Website

 Program Description

-The Master of Science degree program in Environmental Health Science is a specialized course of study providing students with the opportunity to develop applicable skills and expertise in a selected subject area.
-The program is designed for individuals needing graduate training for employment in jobs involving toxicology, pharmaceutical research, worker health and safety, health hazard communication, health risk assessment, and environmental analysis of toxicants, including related areas of administration and technical sales.
+The Master of Science degree program in Environmental Health Science is a specialized course of study providing students with the opportunity to develop applicable skills and expertise in selected subject areas.
+The program is designed for individuals needing graduate training for employment in jobs involving toxicology, pharmaceutical research, worker health and safety, health hazard communication, health risk assessment, and environmental analysis of pollutants and toxicants, including related areas of administration and technical sales.
 Potential employers include academia, industry, consulting firms, trade associations, and local, state, and federal governmental agencies.
 The Master of Science program can also serve as a stepping stone to the PhD program in Environmental Health Sciences.

 Tracks